haydenwalker980/dtel/docs/Payment.md

 # How do I keep my number running?
-All DiscordTel numbers has a monthly cost of 500 credits.
+All DTel numbers has a monthly cost of 500 credits.
 You may renew in 2 ways:

 * **Automatic**: 500 credits will be deducted every month from the account of the number's owner (Server owner or DM user) on the day of the expiry.
 * **Manual**: Type `>dial *233` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
 It costs 500 credits to extend a number by a month.